Shuyib/tool_calling_api/README.md

 ## File structure
 .
 ├── Dockerfile.app - template to run the gradio dashboard.
 ├── Dockerfile.ollama - template to run the ollama server.
 ├── docker-compose.yml - use the ollama project and gradio dashboard.
 ├── docker-compose-codecarbon.yml - use the codecarbon project, ollama and gradio dashboard.
 ├── .env - This file contains the environment variables for the project.
-(Not included in the repository)
-├── app.py - the function_call.py using gradio as the User Interface.
+(Not included in the repository) ├── app.py - the function_call.py using gradio as the User Interface.
 ├── Makefile - This file contains the commands to run the project.
 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.
 ├── requirements.txt - This file contains the dependencies for the project.
 ├── summary.png - How function calling works with a diagram.
 ├── tests - This directory contains the test files for the project.
 │   ├── __init__.py - This file initializes the tests directory as a package.
 │   ├── test_cases.py - This file contains the test cases for the project.
 │   └── test_run.py - This file contains the code to run the test cases for the function calling LLM.
 └── utils - This directory contains the utility files for the project.
 │    ├── __init__.py - This file initializes the utils directory as a package.
 │    ├── function_call.py - This file contains the code to call a function using LLMs.
 │    └── communication_apis.py - This file contains the code to do with communication apis & experiments.
 └── voice_stt_mode.py - Gradio tabbed interface with Speech-to-text interface that allows edits and a text interface.

 ### Attribution
-This project uses the Qwen2.5-0.5B model developed by Alibaba Cloud under the Apache License 2.0.
+* This project uses the Qwen2.5-0.5B model developed by Alibaba Cloud under the Apache License 2.0.
 The original project can be found at [Qwen technical report](https://arxiv.org/abs/2412.15115)
-Inspired by this example for the [Groq interface STT](https://github.com/bklieger-groq/gradio-groq-basics)
+* Inspired by this example for the [Groq interface STT](https://github.com/bklieger-groq/gradio-groq-basics)
+* Microsoft Autogen was used to simulate multistep interactions.
+The original project can be found at [Microsoft Autogen](https://github.com/microsoft/autogen)
+* The project uses the Africa's Talking API to send airtime and messages to a phone numbers.
+The original project can be found at [Africa's Talking API](https://africastalking.com/)
+* Ollama for model serving and deployment.
+The original project can be found at [Ollama](https://ollama.com/)

 ### License